manuGil/online-core/docs/source/databases.rst

 Begin by reading about `Database`_ and  `Database management system`_ (DBMS) in the Living Textbook.

-Task 1.1 In the following table you find the definitions for some of the most frequently used terms in database technology.
-Such as Database, Data, Dataset, Database management system (DBMS) and Database system.
+Task 1.1 In the following table, you find the definitions for some of the most frequently used terms in database technology.
+Such as Database, Data, Dataset, Database management system (DBMS) and a Database system.
 Fill in the terminology column with the term that matches each definition.

 ==============     ============================================================================================
  Terminology       Definition
 ==============     ============================================================================================
  \                  | It is a resource held on paper or in digital format that serves to record or administrate
                     | some facts and description of phenomena of interest
- \                  A homogeneous collection of data normally describing a single kind of phenomenon.
+ \                  A homogeneous collection of data usually describing a single kind of phenomenon.
  \                  | A collection of interrelated data sets properly structured by means of,  and stored
                     | through a DBMS.
 (A file containing datasets)
- \                  | A software package that is designed for the purpose of managing databases.
-This
+ \                  | A software package that is designed to manage databases.
+This means,
-                    | means, it allows to set-up, maintain and exploit one or more databases.
+                    | it allows to set-up, maintain and exploit one or more databases.
  \                  Combination of a database and its DBMS.
 ==============     ============================================================================================